-- activities, equipment or supplies that are already being supported through other sources, including other Commonwealth sources - costs incurred prior to the date of your letter of offer - non-project-related staff training and development costs - financial costs, including interest and debt financing - building, construction and utilities expenses - purchase of land - maintenance costs - insurance costs other than those outlined in eligible expenditure (the project partners must effect and maintain adequate insurance or similar coverage for any liability arising as a result of its participation in funded activities) - depreciation of plant and equipment - opportunity costs relating to any losses due to allocating resources to the agreed grant project - costs related to preparing the grant application
+- activities, equipment or supplies which are already being supported through other sources, including other Commonwealth sources - costs incurred prior to the date of your letter of offer - non-project-related staff training and development costs - financial costs, including interest and debt financing including the use of grant funds for any form of security for the purpose of obtaining or complying with any form of loan, credit, payment or other interest - building, construction and utilities expenses - purchase of land - maintenance costs - insurance costs other than those outlined in eligible expenditure (the project partners must effect and maintain adequate insurance or similar coverage for any liability arising as a result of its participation in funded activities) - depreciation of plant and equipment - opportunity costs relating to any losses due to allocating resources to the agreed grant project - costs related to preparing the grant application

 This list is not exhaustive.
-Other costs may be ineligible where we decide that they do not directly support the achievement of the planned outcomes for the project or that they are contrary to the objective of the program.
+Other costs may be ineligible where we decide they do not directly support the achievement of the planned outcomes for the project or they are contrary to the objective of the program.